-The Public Education Foundation’s Friends of Zainab Scholarships help support students with a refugee background through the critical years of their High School Certificate.
-They also provide financial assistance for a student’s first two years of full time university study.
+The Public Education Foundation’s Friends of Zainab Secondary Scholarships help support refugee students through the critical years of their High School Certificate.

-- Senior Secondary Scholarship, Year 10 for students enrolled in Year 10 in 2017- an annual bursary of $1,000 will be provided for each of Years 11 and 12.
+- Senior Secondary Scholarship, Year 10 for students currently enrolled in Year 10 in 2022 – an annual bursary of $1,000 will be provided for each of Years 11 and 12.

-- Senior Secondary Scholarship, Year 11 for students enrolled in Year 11 in 2017 – a one-off payment of $1,000 will be provided for Year 12.
+- Senior Secondary Scholarship, Year 11 for students currently enrolled in Year 11 in 2022 – a one-off payment of $1,000 will be provided for Year 12.

 The scholarship is to cover educational expenses such as: